 What do you think about having a more minimal wardrobe?

-If you’d like to explore going more minimal with your wardrobe, please consider a CLOSET CLEAR OUT which will help you let go of old clothes.
+If you’d like to explore going more minimal with your wardrobe, please consider a Holistic Closet Cleanout which will help you let go of old clothes.
 I now offer this service virtually so we can work together no matter where you are!
 (As long as you have an internet connection.)
 Click here to learn more about my service and how I can help you as a personal stylist online.

 And check out what one of my clients recently said about our virtual closet cleanse:

 Elysha and I “shopped” through my closet and reinvented my wardrobe – on FaceTime!

-I was desperate for a closet clear out!
+I was desperate for a holistic closet cleanout!
 I had clothes cluttering up my closet that I hadn’t worn for years, and I was struggling whether to throw them out.
 I had shirts, skirts and pants that I liked, but couldn’t quite figure out how best to wear them.
 Elysha helped me with all of that.
 In the clear out, she helped me finally get rid of items that I was having a hard time parting with.
 We also did a closet shop where she put beautiful outfits together for me that I never would have thought of wearing.
-She really has an eye for fashion!Β I was having so much fun, and I wanted to keep going even after my time had ended!
+She really has an eye for fashion!
+I was having so much fun, and I wanted to keep going even after my time had ended!
 Being on a FaceTime call didn’t effect the quality of our time.
 It felt like Elysha was right in the room with me.
 She was so kind and fun to work with.
-I would highly recommend her, and her awesome closet clear out!Β (Marci Cheary, owner Little Ideas Studio, mother of 2)
+I would highly recommend her, and her awesome closet clear out!
+(Marci Cheary, owner Little Ideas Studio, mother of 2)